Manipulating the Dynamics of a Fermi Resonance with Light. A Direct Optimal Control Theory Approach: Summary

 \section{Summary}

 We have presented the first application of DOCT to the control of the dynamics of a quantum system in a finite dimensional Hilbert space.
 DOCT follows the first discretize and then optimize paradigm.
 This has the advantage of greater flexibility as compared to standard indirect OCT.
-The control functional including constraints can be defined and if necessary modified without the need for tedious derivation of working equations using functional calculus.
-The disadvantage is that the solution of the nonlinear optimization task using the present implementation is limited to about 50 dynamical variables for problems alike the present one.
-However, this should not provide too severe, given typical systems discussed in literature.
+The control functional including constraints can be defined and if necessary modified without the need for tedious derivation of working equations using functional calculus. \ok{The disadvantage is that the solution of the nonlinear optimization task using the current implementation is limited to about 80 dynamical variables for problems alike the present one.
+In addition there is a constraint with respect to the temporal discretization to about 1000 nodes.
+This limits the overall time interval depending on the rate at which, e.g., the control field changes.
+It should be stressed, however, that we did not push the numerical limits yet, i.e. all calculations have been performed on a single node of regular hardware.}

 For the purpose of illustration DOCT has been applied to control the dynamics of a Fermi-resonance, which is a typical example of anharmonic coupling in vibrational system such as hydrogen bonds.
 It is well-know that the Fermi-resonance interaction provides the gateway for rapid IVR of the A-H stretching vibration via the A-H bending overtone \cite{heyne04_6083}.
 To explore possible control strategies avoiding this IVR pathway, three scenarios have been discussed.
 Thereby, we explored the fact that contrary to the method presented in Ref. \cite{palao08_063412}, in DOCT there is no need to express the state-dependent constraints in terms of maximizing the population in the allowed space.
 Instead one can select the signs of the penalties individually and thus have full control of the populations of the respective subspaces.